CTPUG/wafer/docs/install.rst

 #.
 Create the default 'Page Editors' and 'Talk Mentors' groups using
    ``manage.py wafer_add_default_groups``.

 #.
+Ensure the permissions on the MEDIA_ROOT directory are correctly set so the
+   webserver can create new files there.
+This location is used for files uploaded for pages and sponsor information.

+#.
 Have a fun conference.

 Using Django 1.6 and Python 3